Food Fitness to Nourish Your Body

 Before you start obsessing about counting protein grams, know this: Large nutrition surveys conducted by the U.S. Department of Agriculture show that protein deficiency is rarely a problem in the United States.
 The exception: Some vegans, who eat no animal products.

-What are some good sources of protein?
 The NAS report notes that protein from animal sources such as meat, poultry, fish, eggs, milk, cheese and yogurt provide all nine indispensable amino acids and for this reason are referred to as "complete" proteins.

 Just three ounces of lean beef or poultry contain about 25 grams of protein - about half the daily allowance.
 Three ounces of fish or one cup of soy beans provide 20 grams of protein; one cup of beans is 15 grams of protein.
 Drink a glass of skim milk and get eight grams, or eat an egg or an ounce of cheese to get six grams of protein.